First drive review: 2021 Ford Mustang Mach-E electric SUV redefines the pony car

 2021 Ford Mustang Mach-E first drive - Portland, OR

-Premium models like the one I have get a panoramic roof that actually frees up more headroom rather than limits it around the edges; I also appreciated how it’s heavily tinted from the outside yet it lets a useful amount of light inside.
+Premium models like the one I have get a panoramic roof that actually frees up more head room rather than limits it around the edges; I also appreciated how it’s heavily tinted from the outside yet it lets a useful amount of light inside.

-Ride quality is firm, and while you don’t feel the Mach-E’s curb weight (as tested) of around 4,800 pounds, you feel it in the way it feels on some kinds of choppy pavement.
+Ride quality is firm, and while you don’t feel the Mach-E’s curb weight (as tested) of around 4,800 pounds, you feel it in the way it bounds over some kinds of choppy pavement.
 Noise damping on coarse highway surfaces is superb compared to the Tesla Model 3 and Y.

 Competitively priced versus Model Y